picosonic/js13k-2022/devdiary/diary.md

 I wanted to target a low retro type resolution but one which was widescreen so it would look better on modern TVs/monitors, so settled on 320x180.
 This made the 16x16 tiles feel about the right size when shown on a map and allowed about the right amount of the map to be visible.
 I found that showing too much map meant the player wanted to explore less.

-Last year I made the descision to make 2 games for JS13k at the same time, which was certainly challenging, but I wanted to have one which targeted [mobile gaming](https://js13kgames.com/entries/crater-space) alongside a more feature-rich [desktop](https://js13kgames.com/entries/airspace-alpha-zulu) game.
+Last year I made the decision to make 2 games for JS13k at the same time, which was certainly challenging, but I wanted to have one which targeted [mobile gaming](https://js13kgames.com/entries/crater-space) alongside a more feature-rich [desktop](https://js13kgames.com/entries/airspace-alpha-zulu) game.
 This was very stressful and took up a lot of my spare time, which didn't leave much downtime.
 So I decided that given I was doing another 2D platformer, I would reuse as much of my previous games engines and libraries as possible so that I could concentrate on the levels and playability.

 Since I'd not done any sprite stuff onto canvas before, I had to ditch the way my first platformer did rendering and work out from first principles how to draw sprites from a spritesheet.
 I was very surprised to find out that there wasn't a neat method for drawing flipped sprites and ended up going through two iterations of code snippets which I'd found on the internet.
 Ultimately I settled on a method which generated a second flipped version of the tilesheet that I could draw from.